 Who Drove the Car?

-Yarmolenko's hand grasped brush (some sources say a vine) that was rooted to the ground where she was found, indicating she died where she lay.
+Yarmolenko's hand grasped brush (some sources say a vine) rooted to the ground where she was found, indicating she died where she lay.
 This evidence that Yarmolenko was still alive at the bottom of the riverbank narrows the possibilities of how her car may have crashed.
-Remember that black box data from the car indicates someone was sitting in the driver's seat with the seatbelt engaged when the car went down the embankment (see "Airbag Deployment" on the scene findings page).
+Worth also noting for the following points is that her arms and feet were unrestrained.
+The black box data from the car has been interpreted in different ways by various experts through the years, but one possibility is that someone was sitting in the driver's seat with the seatbelt engaged when the car went down the embankment (see "Airbag Deployment" on the scene findings page for more explanation about the data).
 The speed at which the car was traveling when it hit the tree stump would have propelled it at least partly underwater if not all the way, where it could have remained concealed for years until drought lowered the water level.
 This means it is unlikely a killer drove the car down the embankment unless he had intended to die himself.
 If someone subdued Yarmolenko alive in the car and intended to send her into the river with her car, then she must have been unable to engage the brakes as the car descended or she would have done so.
 If Yarmolenko had been in control of her car and trying to escape, surely she would have driven back toward open highway, past the many construction workers at the top of the embankment who could have helped her.
 If Yarmolenko intended to drive herself with her car into the river, then all of the following questions would be resolved:

 - What caused the patch of petechia (small, red spots caused by bleeding into the skin) located on Yarmolenko's right thigh?
-The prosecution during Carver's trial theorized this was created when someone sat on top of her.
-The small, triangular area appears more consistent with injury caused by sharp impact with the steering wheel or center console during the car crash.
+The small, triangular area could be more consistent with injury caused by sharp impact with the steering wheel or center console during the car crash than with an attacker having sat on her as a law enforcement officer suggested in a Dateline interview.

 - Where was Yarmolenko?
 The trunk was filled with gear, providing little room for her to have been forced into the trunk space alive.

 - If we assume for a moment that Yarmolenko was pursued yet unable to drive toward the direction of safety, then why was her body found only a few feet from her car?
-The distance down the embankment was far enough to have provided a lead for an escape attempt over anyone else following on foot.
+The distance down the embankment was far enough to have provided a lead for an escape attempt over anyone else following on foot had she somehow been forced down the embankment in her car.
 Alternately, why didn't she lock the car and use her cell phone to call for help?
 No such call was recorded.
+Some reports indicate she had two cell phones in the car.

-- Was Yarmolenko separated from her car and killed after the attempted concealment of the car?
+- Was Yarmolenko separated from her car and killed elsewhere from the attempted concealment of the car?
 The close proximity of Yarmolenko's body to the car makes this unlikely.

 How did Yarmolenko become wet?
-Her hair and clothes were wet even though her body was found on dry ground.
+A scene eyewitness testified at Carver's 2011 trial using photographic evidence that Yarmolenko's body, clothing and hair were wet even though she was found on dry ground.
 No footprints were recorded as having been found at the river's edge, which might have been expected if she had struggled with an attacker in the water.
 Had an attacker chased her into the river, he could have killed her by drowning much more easily than the manner in which she was found, with three ligatures intricately tied.

 The suicide theory proposes that Yarmolenko intended to drown herself after her attempt to drive her car into the river failed.
 Natural reflexes make self-drowning without an attached weight difficult because we instinctively come up for air.
-A small scrape on Yarmolenko's index finger may have come during the process of using her keys to cut the ribbon used for the first ligature or from brush or tree limbs on the ground and in the water.
+A small scrape on Yarmolenko's index finger may have come during the process of using her keys to cut the ribbon used for the ribbon used as a ligature or from brush or tree limbs on the ground and in the water.

 Yarmolenko's 35mm film camera was found in the trunk of her car with no film in it and the counter advanced to two exposures.
 During closing arguments in Carver's trial, the prosecution theorized that those two snapshots were the motivation for Yarmolenko's killer to attack and that the killer must have removed the film to hide what it contained.
 However, the instructor for the photography class in which Yarmolenko was enrolled was quoted in a Gaston Gazette article saying that film must have been removed first and then the shutter button pressed afterward, since removal of film re-sets the counter to zero.
 Three other experienced 35mm photographers confirmed to the author of this site that the counter is zeroed every time the back cover of a 35mm camera is opened to remove film, and this author has access to a 35mm camera which she has viewed operating in this manner.
 Had any killer wanted to eliminate evidence of photos, he would probably have just taken the camera.
 Because the camera was found in the trunk, it is likely that the camera was never used at the scene.
 This theory is confirmed by the fact that no DNA or fingerprints were found on the camera, not even Yarmolenko's own.